Dallas Mexican American Historical League: Formation

 DMAHL was formed in 2008 amidst concerns by its founding members over the lack of preservation of the Dallas Hispanic community's social history.
-There were also concerns over Dallas' barrios (neighborhoods) slowly being lost through this lack of preservation, as well as through phenomenon such as gentrification.
+There were also concerns over Dallas' barrios (neighborhoods) slowly being lost through this lack of preservation, as well as through phenomena such as gentrification.
 From this, DMAHL was formed to ensure that the history of Mexican Americans in Dallas was documented for future generations, by recording the stories and contributions of Mexican Americans in the area.

 Since its formation, DMAHL has continued work documenting and preserving the history of Mexican Americans in Dallas over the last 100 years.
 Much of this work has been focused on raising awareness on the impact and contributions of Dallas' barrios, through the use of exhibits, oral history projects, interviews, etc. These exhibits have covered a wide range of topics, such as the contributions of Mexican Americans to the civil rights movement in Dallas, shining light on female activists and leaders in the Dallas area, and the history of the Mexican American music scene in Dallas.